Coomooroo, South Australia

-Coomooroo is a rural locality in the Mid North region of South Australia.
+Coomooroo is a rural locality in the Mid North region of South Australia, approximately 3 hours' drive north of Adelaide.
+With a population of 13 as of 2021, Coomooroo is now considered a ghost town.

-Most of Coomooroo on its current boundaries lies within the District Council of Orroroo Carrieton; however, a small section on its western end lies within the District Council of Mount Remarkable.
+Most of Coomooroo lies within the District Council of Orroroo Carrieton.
+However, a small section on its western end lies within the District Council of Mount Remarkable.
 The Orroroo Carrieton section consists of a diagonal rural strip of the cadastral Hundred of Coomooroo separating the towns of Morchard and Walloway, with narrow strips of the Hundreds of Eurelia and Pinda at its north-western end.